fakahil/PyPD/README.md

 3. Construct the PSF and MTF from a set of Zernike Polynomials (from wavefront to PSF to OTF to MTF)
 4. Restore blurred images and correct for the PSF choosing between the Wiener filter and the Richardson-Lucy filter

-The modules in this class:
+The parameters of this class:
-1 .  `fit`: takes in the following parameters
   1. the pair of focused and defocused images,
   2. the parameters of the `Telescope` class
   3. `cutoff` frequency for the noise filtering